 (Capacity is Limited)

-Please register for both parts of this webinar.
+Please register for both parts (Parts One and Two) of this course.

-Hawaii state CE approval status: Each part of this course is approved for 2 hours of P&C CE credit.
+Hawaii – Each part of this course is approved for 2 hours of P&C Continuing Education credits.

 Courses: Key Fundamentals of Flood Insurance for Agents 2.0 (Part 1) (220605)